-If the university experiences an emergency closing due to weather, utility failure or other unforeseen disaster, the event is considered canceled.
+If the university experiences an emergency closing due to weather, utility failure or other unforeseen disaster, all events are considered canceled.

 General Purpose Classrooms

 The Office of the Registrar controls 190 general purpose classrooms across campus.
 Those classrooms are divided into the following room types:

 Seminar rooms typically have an LCD Monitor, with seats and tables oriented so that students and instructors can easily interact with each other.
 Size: 10-24 seats.

 Classrooms typically have a multimedia audiovisual system, with seats oriented toward the front of the room and writing surfaces for each student.
 Size: 15-99 seats.

 Lecture Halls have a pitched floor, so that those in the rear are sat higher than those at the front, allowing them to see the lecturer.
 Size: 100-199 seats.

 Auditoriums are basically large lecture halls and also have a pitched floor, so that those in the rear it higher than those at the front, allowing them to see the lecturer.
 Size: 200+ people.

 General purpose classrooms are used for class instruction, study or other like activities.
 Events in general purpose classrooms must be compatible with the academic nature of classrooms and academic buildings.
 Non-class events are welcome, but they must not adversely impact the classroom, its contents, or the surrounding area.

 Activities that are not compatible with general purpose classrooms include music, dances, dinners, parties, events that require refurnishing of rooms or removal of equipment.
 Non-compatible events include any event that adversely impacts the classroom directly, or that impacts research, study or other academic pursuits in areas adjacent to classrooms.